top of page

 PEC NEEDS CHILDCARE

-In the lead up to the 2022 Election, the PEC Needs Child Care (PECNCC) Working Group advocated for action on our community's child care crisis by conducting and disseminating the results of our Municipal Candidate Survey to share with voters the extent to which elected candidates will advocate for solutions.
+In the lead up to the 2022 Election, we formed the PEC Needs Child Care (PECNCC) Working Group to advocate for action on our community's child care crisis by conducting and disseminating the results of our Municipal Candidate Survey to share with voters the extent to which elected candidates will advocate for solutions.

 We also gathered the perspectives of 105 parents and primary caregivers in our Community Survey and shared the results to help document the nature and impact of the child care shortage on Prince Edward County families, and to inform future advocacy efforts.

-We are continuing to engage with elected representatives and other community stakeholders to advocate for solutions to the child care crisis in Prince Edward County.
+From 2022-2025, we continued to engage with elected representatives and other community stakeholders to advocate for solutions to the child care crisis in Prince Edward County, culminating in our participation in the Municipality's 2025 Child Care Task Team (see October 2025 Child Care Action Report).

 Who We Are